szymon6927/szymonmiks.pl/blog/content/post/07-optimistic-locking-with-python/index.md

         repository.update(wallet)
 ```

-I encourage you to check the whole code on my [GitHub](https://github.com/szymon6927/szymonmiks.pl/tree/master/blog/examples/src/optimistic_locking).
+I encourage you to check the entire code on my [GitHub](https://github.com/szymon6927/szymonmiks.pl/tree/master/blog/examples/src/optimistic_locking).
-In case of any questions, please let me know :wink:
+In case you have any questions, please let me know :wink:

 ## Summary

 An optimistic offline lock pattern is not a silver bullet.
-It will not solve all the problems related to the concurrent data access for us.
+It will not solve all the problems related to the concurrent data access,
-But in comparison to other patterns, it is quite easy to implement and maintain.
+but in comparison to other patterns, it is quite easy to implement and maintain.
-In my opinion, it should be a default implementation when it comes to concurrent data access.
+In my opinion, it should be the default solution when it comes to concurrent data access.

 I would like to mention other patterns/solutions that you can use if you feel that optimistic locking is not enough for you:
 - Pessimistic offline lock